 Ariana’s death is an unspeakable travesty with so many unanswered questions.
 Her mother and father’s arms terribly ache for her.
 In God’s name, may her and our children the innocence, be the light that shines on what is good and just in God’s eyes and the evil that walks the earth will never prevail.
 I humbly ask God, my Lord and Savior Jesus Christ to give our family courage to face what is about to transpire in the coming weeks, months and years.
 I ask for God’s mercy and grace that Ariana’s memory will never diminish; her beauty and “big heart” will continue to shine brightly in my mind and soul until I see her again.
 Amen.

-That fateful day of Dec.
-17, 2016 is when a deranged individual brutally attacked Ariana.
+On that fateful day of Dec.
+17, 2016 a deranged person grabbed the opportunity in which Ariana was totally defenseless and brutally attacked her.
 Her family was shattered beyond repair on the day and the months that followed.
-It is only recently that I can actually say the words that my little Ariana was murdered and keep upright.
+It is only recently that I can actually say the words that my daughter was murdered and be able to keep upright.
 Ariana’s story is about hope and healing and acts as a reminder to me that one is not here on this earth simply for oneself but to bring joy and real substance to others in their hour of need.

 “Transforming a heart-shattering tragedy into hope for victims of violence”

 Learn about the causes of domestic violence and how to help prevent it